convect-ai/mlp-examples/docs/docs/sections/notebook.en.md

 ## Start a server

-To start a Jupyter Server, log into ConvecHub and click “Start server” if you do not have one, or “My server” if a server already exists.
+To start a Jupyter Server, log into ConvectHub and click “Start server” if you do not have one, or “My server” if a server already exists.

 Once prompted, choose the specifications of the server that suits your need.